leolami/g3w-suite-documentation/branding.md

 # Branding the G3W-Suite

 The G3W-Suite is a web application that can be customized to match the look and feel of your organization.
-This document explains how to customize the G3W-Suite's branding.
+This section covers the branding options available.

-It is beyond the scope of this document to explain how to customize the G3W-Suite's branding using the project UI options, since that is already covered in the relative section of the manual.
-This document will focus on how to customize the G3W-Suite's branding by editing the settings (```local_settings.py``` of the docker project) file in the source code.
+It is beyond the scope of this section to explain how to customize the G3W-Suite's branding using the project UI options, since that is already covered in the relative section of the manual.
+This section will focus on how to customize the G3W-Suite's branding by editing the settings (```local_settings.py``` of the docker project) file in the source code and possibly some css settings.

-## List of settings and their visual description

-### G3WSUITE_CUSTOM_STATIC_URL
+## G3WSUITE_CUSTOM_STATIC_URL

-Most of the style related settings depend on the ```G3WSUITE_CUSTOM_STATIC_URL``` setting.
+Most of the style related settings depend on the ```G3WSUITE_CUSTOM_STATIC_URL``` attribute.
 This setting is a string that represents the URL from which **custom** static files are served.

 ```python
 G3WSUITE_CUSTOM_STATIC_URL = '/custom_static/'